cjratcliff/ml-compiled/docs/geometry.rst

 Euclidean distance
 '''''''''''''''''''''''
-* For points randomly distributed in space, the distribution of distances between them falls tightly around the mean.
-This is because the Euclidean distance is the nth root of the sum of distances along each dimension.
-So this becomes close to the mean, just as for any sufficiently large sample.
+* For points randomly distributed in space, the distribution of the distances between them falls tightly around the mean.
 * For this reason the usefulness of the Euclidean distance is limited in high dimensions.
 * This also means the ratio between the distance between the two furthest points and the distance between the two closest approaches 1 for high dimensions.